-- 4.2.1.
-If the company agrees to give the customer all of the remedies they have asked for on their CEDR application form (i.e. a settlement in full), the company must notify CEDR of this within the timescale set out at Rule 4.1.5 above.
+- 4.2.1 If the company agrees to give the customer all of the remedies they have asked for on their CEDR application form (i.e. a settlement in full), the company must notify CEDR of this within the timescale set out at Rule 4.1.5 above.
 When CEDR receives notification from the company that a settlement in full has been reached, CEDR will close the case.
-The company must provide the customer with all of the remedies requested on the CEDR application form within 20 working days of CEDR being notified of the settlement in full, unless an alternative timescale has been agreed between the parties, and the company must provide evidence to CEDR that the necessary action(s) have been completed. - 4.2.2.
-If the company reaches any other resolution with the customer to settle the dispute (i.e. a negotiated settlement), the company must notify CEDR of this within the timescale set out at Rule 4.1.5 above.
+The company must provide the customer with all of the remedies requested on the CEDR application form within 20 working days of CEDR being notified of the settlement in full, unless an alternative timescale has been agreed between the parties, and the company must provide evidence to CEDR that the necessary action(s) have been completed. - 4.2.2 If the company reaches any other resolution with the customer to settle the dispute (i.e. a negotiated settlement), the company must notify CEDR of this within the timescale set out at Rule 4.1.5 above.
 At the same time, the company must provide CEDR with evidence of the offer made to the customer and evidence confirming that the customer has accepted that offer in exchange for the closure of their CEDR case.
 When CEDR receives evidence of the negotiated settlement from the company, CEDR will close the case.
-If evidence of the negotiated settlement is not provided by the company, the case will remain active.
-The company must provide the customer with the remedies agreed as part of the negotiated settlement within 20 working days of CEDR being notified of the negotiated settlement, unless an alternative timescale has been agreed between the parties, and the company must notify CEDR of the date on which the necessary action(s) were completed. - 4.2.3.
-For the avoidance of doubt, if negotiations between the customer and the company do not result in a settlement as set out in Rule 4.2.2 above, the case will continue and the timeframe under Rule 4.1.5 will remain unchanged. - 4.2.4.
-If the company has not confirmed that it has provided the customer with all of the remedies under the settlement in full or negotiated settlement within the relevant timescale, CEDR will re-open the case and will give the company 15 working days to either provide a defence to the customer's claim or to provide evidence showing that the remedies required under the settlement were provided within the relevant timescale.
+If evidence of the negotiated settlement is not provide by the company, the case will remain active.
+The company must provide the customer with the remedies agreed as part of the negotiated settlement within 20 working days of CEDR being notified of the negotiated settlement, unless an alternative timescale has been agreed between the parties, and the company must notify CEDR of the date on which the necessary action(s) were completed.

+- 4.2.3 For the avoidance of doubt, if negotiations between the customer and the company do not result in a settlement as set out in Rule 4.2.2 above, the case will continue and the timeframe under Rule 4.1.5 will remain unchanged. - 4.2.4 If the company has not confirmed that it has provided the customer with all of the remedies under the settlement in full or negotiated settlement within the relevant timescale, CEDR will re-open the case and will give the company 15 working days to either provide a defence to the customer's claim or to provide evidence showing that the remedies required under the settlement were provided within the relevant timescale.
 If the company provides evidence showing that the remedies required under the settlement were provided to the customer within the relevant timescale, the case will be withdrawn from the Scheme.
-If the company does not provide evidence showing that the remedies required under the settlement were provided to the customer within the relevant timescale, or the adjudicator does not accept such evidence, the case will proceed in line with Rule 4.4 below.
+If the company does not provide evidence showing that the remedies required under the settlement were provided to the customer within the relevant timescale, the case will be withdrawn from the Scheme.
+If the company does not provide evidence showing that the remedies required under the settlement were provided to the customer within the relevant timescale.

+within the relevant timescale, or the adjudicator does not accept such evidence, the case will proceed in line with Rule 4.4 below.

-4.3.
-Objections to eligibility
+4.3 Objections to eligibility